Fall in new cases raises hope in virus outbreak in China

-BEIJING (AP) — The number of new cases in China dropped for a second straight day in the virus outbreak that has infected about 45,000 people and killed more than 1,100, health officials said Wednesday.
+BEIJING (AP) — The number of new cases of the coronavirus in China dropped for a second straight day, health officials said Wednesday in a possible glimmer of hope amid the outbreak that has infected over 45,000 people worldwide and killed more than 1,100.

-Chinese President Xi Jinping promised tax cuts and other aid to industry as the government tries to limit growing damage to the economy.
-The outbreak has become the latest political challenge for Xi and China’s ruling Communist Party.

 A Formula One race in Shanghai in April became the latest event canceled because of the virus.
 Nokia, Vodafone and Deutsche Telekom became the latest companies to pull out of a major wireless trade fair this month in Spain that usually draws 5,000 to 6,000 Chinese visitors.